-A.1.1 Strategy: A Quality Enhancement Plan will be developed to increase faculty pedagogy and best practices while encouraging increased student engagement.
+A.1.1 Strategy: A Quality Enhancement Plan will be piloted, to increase faculty pedagogy in the realm of holistic wellness, while encouraging increased student engagement.

-A.1.2 Strategy: PRCC will continue to implement the 15 to Finish program with focus on all PRCC students who reside in college housing or those who receive any form of institutional or foundation scholarships must be enrolled in 15 credit hours per semester.
+A.1.2 Strategy: PRCC will continue to implement the 15 to Finish program with focus on all PRCC students who reside in college housing or those who receive any form of institutional or foundation scholarships.
+These students must be enrolled in 15 credit hours per semester.